hyperdigital/hd_translator/README.md

 ## Database Import

 ### Disable fields from possible update
 This feature is useful when you want to avoid overwriting existing page slugs.
 During the import of database entries, the data is inserted into the database as usual.
-However, if you attempt to re-import the same table, the specified fields in the list will be skipped to prevent duplication or unintended changes.
+However, if you attempt to re-import the same table, the specified fields in the list will be skipped to prevent unintended changes.
 ```php
 $GLOBALS['TCA']['pages']['types'][1]['translator_import_ignore'] = 'slug,url';
 ```